 1. First, let's line the rims of our glasses with honey and salt.
 Pour honey and salt on two separate flat plates.
 Dip the rim of the glass in the honey.
 Then, immediately after, dip it in the salt.
 You can also use sugar or cinnamon sugar if you'd like!
 Then, fill the rimmed glasses with ice and set to the side.

 3. Then, top each glass with club soda.
+If you're making it in a pitcher, feel free to add it to the pitcher too!

 4. Garnish each Thanksgiving Margarita how you please.
 It's up to you how seasonal you want to get!
 I used apple slices, cranberries, and fresh thyme.